andrewni2334/TwinThread-Backend-Coding-Challenge/README.md

 When you run the program, the output console should prompt the user to input an integer that corresponds to the action that the user would like to perform.
 By then, the JSON data should have already been imported from the link provided.
 Each action is explained below:

-1. Read JSON test assest data
-if the user would like to look at the data provided, option 1 allows the user to access the JSON data in a web browser (this was just something i wanted to play around with when importing data)
+1. Read JSON test assest data \n if the user would like to look at the data provided, option 1 allows the user to access the JSON data in a web browser (this was just something i wanted to play around with when importing data)

-2. Search of asset data by name, description, etc. if the user would like to locate a particular asset by providing either its name, description, or asset ID, option 2 can execute this action.
+2. Search of asset data by name, description, etc. \n if the user would like to locate a particular asset by providing either its name, description, or asset ID, option 2 can execute this action.
 The user must specify what attribute he or she is searching for and then type in the name of the particular attribute and the output console will return other aspects of the particular asset